-The grown-up version of your favourite childhood ice cold refreshing drink, a Bourbon Lemonade is the tonic to a hot summer’s day.
+Cocktail recipes: The grown-up version of your favorite childhood ice cold refreshing drink, a Bourbon Lemonade is the tonic to a hot summer’s day.
 Make it by pouring both ingredients into a tall glass and garnish with a lemon slice.
 To make this tangy cocktail even more refreshing, blend with ice before pouring into the glass.

 Frequently asked questions about Bulleit Bourbon

 Bulleit is a great and versatile bourbon that goes down well whatever you pair it with.
 Its huge distillery means the brand is able to produce a high-quality bourbon at a low price point, making it one of the strongest offerings on the market.
 It’s made of a unique blend of rye, corn, and barley malt with special strains of yeast and pure Kentucky limestone-filtered water.

 Ignore the “i” in this popular bourbon brand’s name because Bulleit is just pronounced as “bullet”.
 Tom Bulleit himself clarified this common question once and for all by saying his brand is pronounced “Just like the ammunition.”

 Bulleit’s original bourbon was designed to have a wide enough flavor profile to combine with plenty of foods and a huge range of mixers.
 Bulleit’s rye whiskey was created after a large number of people questioned the lack of it.
 So, it’s fair to say that all Bulleit bourbons are enjoyable.